Archive of ‘Half Way Through’ category

 Look at the before and after.
 Pretty crazy how they can clean up so well.

 This weekend was the first time we didn’t have sports (we did have Saturday morning golf lessons, Alexa had a birthday party to go to and I had a Saturday middle of the night code deployment), but overall it was a pretty low key weekend.
 Our contractor asked us to get the rest of the stuff out of the basement, so they can get the rest of the wiring and plubming done.
-The crew also worked all weekend long and got the new front door frame installed, more HVAC done, finished the chimney and a ton of other small things around the house.
+The crew also worked all weekend long and got the new front door frame installed, more HVAC done (more from HVAC Direct), finished the chimney and a ton of other small things around the house.

 Here are the latest updates to the house: